AI / Saturday February 7, 2026

 Don’t: Trust That The AI Won’t Make Mistakes

 Even when you give ultra-specific requests, never fully trust the AI.
 While they advertise that it doesn’t make mistakes, it does.
 They even make rare grammatical and spelling mistakes.
 True, that’s not something you see every day, but it happens.
-Furthermore, ChatGPT is not very well educated on where commas go.
+Furthermore, ChatGPT is not very good at knowing where commas go.
 In its defense, most people aren’t, so that’s not a huge problem per se.

-The much bigger problem is the logical connections the AI makes.
-Even if you feed it information from a source, it can still interpret it the wrong way.
+The much bigger problem is the AI’s logical connections.
+Even if you feed it information from a source, it can still interpret it incorrectly.
 It can alter facts to fit its narrative despite you telling it what it should add.
 That most often happens with numbers.
 For some reason, the AI is not too good with numbers, especially when it comes to word count.
 For example, if you ask it to write you a 400-word text, it will write a piece of content with anywhere between 250 and 1000 words.
 If you ask it to count how many words it has written, it will show you a random number close to what you asked it to write.
 But if you count the words yourself, you will see it’s way off.

 So, make it your job to fact-check everything the AI says.
-That’s hardly a problem if you are already familiar with the topic and you’ve done your own research before bestowing it on AI.
+That’s hardly a problem if you are already familiar with the topic and have done your own research before entrusting it to AI.

 Do: Experiment With AI